carpentries/instructor-training/_episodes/09-eia.md

 Someone using a [screen reader][wikipedia-screen-reader] would therefore be able to hear what was being said about the program, but wouldn't know what the program actually was.

+### Stereotype Threat
+Reminding people of negative stereotypes, even in subtle ways, can create distracting anxiety about the risk of confirming those stereotypes, in turn reducing their performance.
+This is called *[stereotype threat][wikipedia-stereotype-threat]*, and the clearest examples in computing are gender-related.
+Depending on whose numbers you trust, only 12-18% of programmers are women, and those figures have actually been getting worse over the last 20 years.
+There are many reasons for this (see Margolis and Fisher's *[Unlocking the Clubhouse][worldcat-clubhouse]* and Margolis's *[Stuck in the Shallow End][worldcat-shallow-end]*).
+Steele's *[Whistling Vivaldi][worldcat-whistling-vivaldi]* summarizes what we know about stereotype threat in general and presents some strategies for mitigating it in the classroom.

+While there's lots of evidence that unwelcoming climates demotivate members of under-represented groups, it's not clear that stereotype threat is the underlying mechanism.
+Part of the problem is that [the term has been used in many ways][shapiro-neuberg-stereotype-threat].
+Another is that there are [questions about the replicability of key studies][jussim-stereotype-threat].
+What *is* clear is that we need to avoid thinking in terms of a deficit model (i.e., we need to change the members of under-represented groups because they have some deficit, such as lack of prior experience) and instead use a systems approach (i.e., we need to change the system because it produces these disparities).
+We can also not highlight people based on their identity with a minority group; for example, it's not a good idea to say something like "I'm so glad you're here because we don't get enough women in programming."
+That may sound positive, but draws attention to the stereotype that women aren't good at programming.